Spirit Airlines: 2020s

 In 2020, due to the COVID-19 pandemic, Spirit Airlines received $334 million in aid in the form of grants and loans via the Coronavirus Aid, Relief and Economic Security Act (CARES).
 The money was used to fund employees until September 30.
 In July 2020, the company announced that it would put 20–30% of its employees on leave of absence in October.
 In August, some pilots and flight attendants agreed to take a voluntary leave of absence or have their work schedule temporarily reduced to avoid layoffs.

 In July 2020, a passenger died of COVID-19 on a Spirit Airlines flight.
 Spirit Airlines claimed it notified the Centers for Disease Control but there was no record of the contact.
 Passengers on the flight were not informed that they were around an infected individual.

+In July–August 2022, Spirit's inflight Internet service, provided by Thales' FlytLIVE, transitioned to a new satellite to provide "the fastest Wi-Fi service of any US-based airline".
+The SES-17 high-throughput satellite from operator SES provides A320 and A321 passengers across all Spirit routes with connection speeds of up to 400 Mbit/s throughout their flight.

+In August 2023, the airline converted an order for 31 Airbus A319neo into the larger A321neo.
+Spirit's order made up a third of all A319neo orders, questioning the type's future.

+On January 14, 2025, it was reported that Spirit Airlines would introduce new routes, along with some seasonal routes for spring break.

+On January 16, 2025, Spirit Airlines laid off 200 employees to reduce costs.
+On January 24, Spirit Airlines updated its dress code, stating that a passenger can be denied boarding if they wear inappropriate clothing and/or offensive tattoos.

+On April 17, 2025, Spirit emerged from bankruptcy and named Dave Davis as its new CEO.
+Davis was previously the finance chief of Sun Country Airlines and had previously worked as CFO of Northwest Airlines before it merged with Delta Air Lines.
+This new role was to be effective April 21, 2025.